 The DZIF MD Stipend grants recipients twelve to eighteen months of release from the routine medical curriculum in order to achieve full-time dedication to thesis-related research.
 Interested candidates should please contact their local DZIF site manager or the DZIF Academy in order to receive more information.

 High quality research in infectious diseases requires the combination of classical (protein chemistry, molecular genetics and medical microbiology) and advanced state-of-the-art technologies (imaging methods, proteomics, structural biology, next generation sequencing, RNAi based high throughput approaches, systems biology, bioinformatics etc.).
 The DZIF Academy will fund laboratory rotations in order to foster a deeper understanding of these methods and help master targeted applications.

-The DZIF annually awards a prize of 5.000 Euro for exceptional translational infection research.
+The DZIF annually awards two prizes of 5.000 Euro for exceptional translational infection research: the DZIF Prize for Fundamental Translational Infection Research and the DZIF Prize for Clinical Translational Infection Research.
 Candidates who significantly contributed to infection research in Germany can either be nominated by their mentors or apply directly to the DZIF Academy.
 Besides the DZIF awards Dissertation Prizes, together with German Societies in the field of infection research; worth up to 1,500 euros: with the German Society of Infectious Diseases (DGI), the "Deutsche Gesellschaft für Hygiene und Mikrobiologie (DGHM)" and the "Gesellschaft für Virologie" (GfV).

 2018: Volker Lohmann, Heidelberg University Hospital, and Marylyn Addo, University Medical Center Hamburg-Eppendorf